RAINFOREST TRIP '97

 We stopped on the side of a forestry track,

-and armed with spotlight, torches and binoculars
+and armed with spotlight, torches

 we went in search of nocturnal wildlife.